 Here are a few tips and tricks for getting the most from your handcrafted soap.

-When your soap starts to get small, grab a new bar of soap and lather both the new bar and the old bar.
+When your soap starts to get small, grab a new bar of soap and lather both the new bar and the "loved" bar.
 Then stick them together with the newer piece on top (for the weight) and leave it overnight.
-The older piece will now be stuck to the newer piece and you've saved the last bit of soap.
-Go you!
+The older piece will now be stuck to the newer piece and you've saved every last drop of this magnificent soap.
+You’re Welcome!

 When your soap sits in its suds, it will break down faster and won't last as long.
 The solution?
 Keep it dry!
 Store your soap on a vented soap dish that allows water to drip off, ensuring your bar lasts longer.

 Use a soap dish made from natural materials.
 This prevents any chemicals used in synthetic materials from transferring from your dish to your soap, and onto your skin.